 SECTION 3

-It is agreed that the Employer will maintain Official Personnel Folders (OPFs) and other personnel records in accordance with the applicable laws regulations, including the Privacy Act of 1974.
-The Employer will ensure that each employee’s OPF is current and accurate.
-When an employee notifies his or her that the OPF is not current, the Agency will update the OPF immediately.
+It is agreed that the Employer will maintain Official Personnel Folders (OPFs) and other personnel records in accordance with the applicable laws regulations, including the Privacy Act of 1974..
+When an employee notifies his or her supervisor or servicing HR specialist that the OPF is not current, the Agency will update the OPF.
 Employees will be afforded electronic access to their OPF.
 The Employer will purge the records in accordance with the General Records Schedule I standard and ensure that any adverse records remain in the employee's folder no longer than the minimum period required.

 SECTION 4

-Any system of records containing personal information about employees will meet the notice requirements of the Privacy Act and are subject to the terms of this Article.
+Any system of records containing personal information about employees will meet the notice requirements of the Privacy Act.

 SECTION 5